EvanWhittaker97/EvanWhittaker/README.md

 **Challenges:**
 - Ensuring that the order of operations was correct (decrementDays runs first, Lifecycle Manager runs second and deleteInstances runs third)
-- Did not consider that these scripts would be running on every existing instance when allocating RAM for the initial snapshot purge
+- Factoring the fact that these scripts would be running on every existing instance when allocating RAM for the initial snapshot purge.
+After the initial deletion of instances was done, the RAM could be throttled back to handle a regular workload.
-- Creating a new methodology for bulk creation of instances (solution was a PowerShell script that created instances based on an array of names)
+- Creating a new methodology for bulk creation of instances not reliant on Infrastructure as Code (solution was a PowerShell script that created instances based on an array of names)
 - Not deleting anything that contained customer data that we still needed

 **Results:**